ChrisVifzack/ChrisVifzack.github.io/_posts/2023-05-04-jected-rivals.md

 - Ingame Audio:
     - Character Voice and SFX
     - Commentary System (moderators commenting on current events in the game)

+Aside from my programming tasks, I was frequently involved in planning meetings to discuss feature requirements, estimate efforts and align with designers, artists and other team members to ensure that we achieve our goals.

 <br>